BeatrisIlieva/drf-react-gems/README.md

 **The private part of the application is accessible only to authenticated users and admins:**

--   Access to checkout, account management, and order history requires authentication.
+-   Access to checkout, account management, order history, and permanent storage of shopping bag and wishlist requires authentication.

 **Review Moderation & Approval System:**